HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 ```
 SET Timezone=Asia/Kolkata
 ```
-10. The attribute `-dxConnectHostname` has been deprecated and must be replaced with `-hostname` wherever necessary.
+10. The attribute `-dxConnectHostname` has been deprecated and removed and must be replaced with `-hostname` wherever necessary.

 ## DXConnect